davidde/notes/bash.md

 > It appears that executing these commands in quick succession
 > (especially without a `--limit-rate` or `--wait` period),
 > temporarily restricts your internet access.

+### $ `xkill`
+Very useful command that allows you to terminate a hanging program by clicking its GUI window with the mouse.